bohdanMilenko/musicLibrary/README.md

 This application is designed for users to perform CRUD opertaions on music records.

 ## Main features:
-	* Architecture is built on Inversion of Control principles by implementing Service Pattern
+	- Architecture is built on Inversion of Control principles by implementing Service Pattern
-	* Supports multiple databases integration for scalability purpose(currently MongoDB and SQLite3 modules availaibe) *Custom Exceptions module supports the progrm workflow
+	- Supports multiple databases integration for scalability purpose(MongoDB and SQLite3 modules availaibe)
+	- Custom Exceptions module supports the progrm workflow
 	- All Service implementations are covered with integration tests (JUnit and Mockito)
 	- Maven for managing dependencies
-	- Docker Image with application inside: *[Take me to docker hub!](https://hub.docker.com/)*
+	- Docker Image with application inside: [Take me to docker hub!](https://hub.docker.com/)
-	- Connections to databases are configured with .properties files
-	- Using Prepared statements to prevent SQL injections

 ## High Level Architecture